ryantd42/NY-Legislative-Git/2023/S2104A-2023/bill.md

- ities [and the office of alcoholism and substance abuse services]  shall constitute  an  inter-office coordinating council which, consistent with the autonomy of each office for matters within its  jurisdiction,  shall ensure  that the state policy for the prevention, care, treatment [and], rehabilitation, AND RECOVERY of  individuals  with  A  mental  [illness]
+ ities [and the office of alcoholism and substance abuse services]  shall constitute  an  inter-office coordinating council which, consistent with the autonomy of each office for matters within its  jurisdiction,  shall
- S. 2104  4
+ S. 2104--A  4

- HEALTH  DIAGNOSIS,  SUBSTANCE  USE DISORDERS and developmental disabili- ties[, alcoholism, alcohol abuse, substance abuse, substance dependence, and chemical dependence] is planned, developed and  implemented  compre- hensively;  that gaps in services to individuals with multiple disabili- ties are eliminated and that no person is denied treatment and  services because  he or she has more than one disability; that procedures for the regulation of programs which offer care and treatment for more than  one class  of  persons  with  mental disabilities be coordinated between the offices having  jurisdiction  over  such  programs;  and  that  research projects  of  the institutes, as identified in section 7.17 [or], 13.17, OR 19.17 of this chapter or as operated by the office  for  people  with developmental  disabilities, are coordinated to maximize the success and cost effectiveness of such projects and  to  eliminate  wasteful  dupli- cation.
+ ensure  that the state policy for the prevention, care, treatment [and], rehabilitation, AND RECOVERY of  individuals  with  A  mental  [illness] HEALTH  DIAGNOSIS,  SUBSTANCE  USE DISORDERS and developmental disabili- ties[, alcoholism, alcohol abuse, substance abuse, substance dependence, and  chemical  dependence] is planned, developed and implemented compre- hensively; that gaps in services to individuals with multiple  disabili- ties  are eliminated and that no person is denied treatment and services because [he or she has] THEY HAVE more than one disability; that  proce- dures  for the regulation of programs which offer care and treatment for more than one class of persons with mental disabilities  be  coordinated between  the  offices  having  jurisdiction over such programs; and that research projects of the institutes, as identified in section 7.17 [or], 13.17, OR 19.17 of this chapter or as operated by the office for  people with developmental disabilities, are coordinated to maximize the success and cost effectiveness of such projects and to eliminate wasteful dupli- cation.
   (2)  The  inter-office  coordinating  council  shall  annually issue a report on its activities to the legislature on or before December  thir-